ni/semi-test-library-dotnet/docs/UserGuide/WorkingWithMultiplexedConnections.md

 ### Multiplexer Session Initialization (User Code in ProcessSetup)

-Your code must initialize the multiplexer session with the TSM context.
-The initialization is called from ProcessSetup after initializing the Relay Driver Module and measurement instrument sessions with STL TestStandSteps:
+Your code must initialize the multiplexer session at the start of your test program.
+The initialization is typically called from the ProcessSetup sequence within the test program's sequence file, after initializing the Relay Driver Module.

 > [!NOTE]
 > This workflow uses the TSM Relay Control API (`ApplyRelayConfiguration`) to control routes.
 The initialization of the multiplexer session registers a placeholder session object.
 This placeholder session object does not get used directly but allows TSM to map the multiplexed connections.
 This is required as TSM's API expects the user to provide an NI-Switch driver session object that can then later be used with low-level driver calls to connect each route, but that use case is not applicable to STL.
 Furthermore, if a valid object is not passed to the TSM API, it will throw an exception.